Jim Jam (Britannia) (1 Serving)

 How to consume Jim Jam without glucose spikes

-Consume Jim Jam alongside a source of protein or healthy fats, like a handful of nuts or a slice of cheese.
-This helps to slow down the absorption of sugar into your bloodstream.
+Combine Jim Jam with a source of protein, such as a small handful of nuts or a slice of cheese.
+Protein can help slow down the absorption of sugar.

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after consuming Jim Jam.
-Physical activity can help lower blood sugar levels by increasing insulin sensitivity.
+Engage in light physical activity, like a short walk, after consuming Jim Jam to help your muscles use up some of the sugar for energy.

 Mindful Eating